 *Basic, Enhanced and Customized Services are funded through employer payroll taxes.

 The National Career Readiness Certificate (NCRC) is a valuable, portable certificate that verifies three foundational skills: Applied Mathematics, Reading for Information and Locating Information.
 The NCRC is used by thousands of employers, employees and job applicants as a uniform measure of key workplace skills.
 It helps job applicants stand out from the crowd, and assures employers that applicants have the foundational skills needed to be successful on the job.

 Thousands of highly-trained and qualified military veterans are rotating back into the civilian labor pool.
 The Oregon Employment Department works with employers who want to hire the best trained workforce in the country.
-Visit this page to learn more about hiring veterans into your workforce or contact one of your local Business Employment Reps.
+Contact one of your local Business Employment Reps to find out more.